Ayushk4/JuliaCon20_Talk/README.md

 Please abide the [Julia Community Standards and Code of Conduct](https://julialang.org/community/standards/), for all the communications and contributions.

 - For Julia's NLP package or Flux for NLP related queries or suggestions, ask on [julia slack](https://slackinvite.julialang.org/) in the `#natural-language` channel or raise an issue on the specific packages.
 Please tag me in the query, so that I get a notification.
-- For all queries such as Julia language specific questions and issues, please ask on [discourse](https://discourse.julialang.org/) or [julia slack](https://slackinvite.julialang.org/).
+- For all other queries such as Julia language related questions or issues with other packages, please ask on [discourse](https://discourse.julialang.org/) or [julia slack](https://slackinvite.julialang.org/).

 Please contact on public platforms mentioned above (discourse, GitHub-issues, Slack) so that others with similar queries or suggestions can also benefit.
-If necessary, then you may contact me by mail with your queries, but the response may be slower.
+If absolutely necessary, then you may contact me by mail with your queries, but the response may be slower this way.

 # License